hpssjellis/maker100-xiaoML-kit/basic-10-page-summary.md

 * [ ] Do you know why you shouldn't power a large DC motor directly from the XIAO 3.3V pin?
 * [ ] Can you write a `loop()` that blinks an LED based on a sensor threshold?

-**Would you like me to expand on any specific assignment (like the a29B FOMO-OLED integration) for a more detailed technical breakdown?**